goldmont/ROMInstaller/README.md

 ```

 # How to add MD5 to its list?
-As for the compatibility list, even for the MD5 just open the **_Control Center_** class, enter the alphanumeric code in quotation marks on the list and separate from each other with a comma.
+As for the compatibility list, even for the MD5 just open the **_Control Center_** class, enter the alphanumeric code in quotation marks on the list and separate each other with a comma.

 **Example:** <dl />
 ```java